We can advise on all types of pre-nuptial and co-habiting agreements.

 - Should one party maintain the other?
 How long for?

 Getting the right financial deal for you shouldn’t be left down to chance.
-If you require assistance with any aspect of resolving finances after the end of your relationship, please contact us today.
+If you require assistance with any aspect of resolving finances after the end of your relationship, please contact our family law solicitors today.

 A Prohibited Steps Order means that a person must have the court’s permission before doing something, eg the Court might decide to prevent a child from travelling abroad if they fear the child will not return.